spotlightpa/poor-richard/content/news/2022-09-28-SPLREBATEGUIDE.md

 slug = "pa-property-tax-rebate-status-pennsylvania-guide"
 suppress-date = false
-title = "How to apply for a Pennsylvania property tax rebate or rent rebate" topics = ["Economy"]
+title = "How to apply for a Pennsylvania property tax rebate or rent rebate" title-tag = "How to apply for a PA property tax rebate or rent rebate" topics = ["Economy"]
 +++